littlecodersh/ItChat/README.rst

 Q: Why I can't send files whose name is encoded in utf8?

-A: That's because of the upload setting of requests, you can put `this file <https://github.com/littlecodersh/ItChat/blob/robot/plugin/config/fields.py>`__ into packages/urllib3 of requests package.
+A: That's because of the upload setting of requests, you can put `this file <https://gist.github.com/littlecodersh/9a0c5466f442d67d910f877744011705>`__ (for py3 you need `this <https://gist.github.com/littlecodersh/e93532d5e7ddf0ec56c336499165c4dc>`__) into packages/urllib3 of requests package.

 Q: Why I still can't show QRCode with command line after I set enableCmdQr key to True in itchat.auto_login()?